engity-com/bifroest/docs/reference/environment/docker.md

 If not defined the value [`USER`](https://docs.docker.com/reference/dockerfile/#user) will be used.
 If this is absent it defaults to: `root`.

+Inside Linux containers, the IMP starts as root so that it can switch to this target identity.
+The SSH command itself runs as the selected target user and receives that user's supplementary groups when they can be resolved.
+Numeric UID/GID values do not require an `/etc/passwd` or `/etc/group` entry.

 <<property("banner", "string", template_context="../context/authorization.md", default="")>>
 Will be displayed to the user upon connection to its environment.